JeremyBlack25/JTT/content/SWANK Setup.md

 ---
 Hey everyone!

 We’ve hit that time of year when movies are plentiful and patience is thin.
-But keep your head up, we have 1.5 weeks left!
-Crazy to think already!

 I’ve gotten a lot of requests for a reminder on how to get SWANK to work on the Apple TVs.
 I recommend trying this out at least a day ahead to work out any bugs before you have a class of rowdy kids that want to watch Cars.
 So here it is: